rust-lang/reference/src/types/union.md

 r[type.union.layout]
 The memory layout of a `union` is undefined by default (in particular, fields do *not* have to be at offset 0), but the `#[repr(...)]` attribute can be used to fix a layout.

+r[type.union.safe-construction]
+Although unions have no validity requirements, the values of union types that can be created exclusively in safe contexts are limited.
+Specifically, safe contexts cannot create values of union types that have uninitialized bytes at an offset where none of the fields permit uninitialized bytes.

 [`Copy`]: ../special-types-and-traits.md#copy
 [item]: ../items/unions.md